johnpuddephatt/happen/_posts/2017-12-14-the-100-video-kit-kickstart-your-in-house-video.md

 **Ready to roll**

 Now find a suitable spot – ideally away from loud air conditioning vents and the coffee machine.
 Tape your backdrop to the wall, set up your light and find a willing victim – er, interviewee – with something to say.

+And if you find you need help with any aspect of your video project, from strategy to the edit, do get in touch!